TUDelft-PRIME-Books/Linear-Algebra/Chapter7/GramSchmidt.md

 ::::

-The following exercises are about the $QR$ decomposition
+The following exercises are about the $QR$ decomposition.

 ::::{grasple}
 :iframeclass: dark-light